pmgl/starblast-modding/README.md

 ```
 #### Ticking
 ##### Definition
 Found in `this.tick` is a JavaScript function that is called 60 times per second.
-In this function’s body, you will be able to code specific actions that your mod needs to take automatically while the game is running.
-This function can be modified while the modded game is running and the changes will apply automatically.
+In this function’s body, you will be able to code specific actions that your mod needs to take automagically while the game is running.
+This function can be modified while the modded game is running and the changes will apply automagically.
 #### Events
 ##### General
 Your mod can receive events through the function `this.event`: